 13 Best Low Porosity Hair Products

 Low porosity hair will also have difficulty absorbing the products you use for hair care, leading to buildup that tends to weigh your hair down.
 Hence, it is important to opt for a clarifying shampoo that will keep your hair and scalp clean and healthy.
-This anti-residue shampoo claims to rinse away buildup and help add volume.
+This anti-residue shampoo from a celebrity-endorsed brand claims to rinse away buildup and help add volume making it an apt hair product for low porosity hair.

 - The mild formula does not cause skin irritation